 - Completion of two full years of full time degree level studies or equivalent at a recognized institution where English is the language of instruction.

-- A final grade of 2 or better in Advanced Placement (AP) English Language and Composition or AP English Literature and Composition.
+- A final grade of 2 or better in Advance Placement (AP) English Literature & Composition or AP Literature & Composition.

 - A final grade of 3 or better in International Baccalaureate (IB) English A1 or A2 (higher or subsidiary level).

-- MELAB score of 80, with a minimum of 3 on the Speaking Rating Scale.
+- MELAB score of 80, with a minimum 3 on the Speaking Rating Scale.

 - CELPIP Academic Test score of 4H or higher in each of the Reading, Listening, Writing, and Speaking components.

 - CAEL (Canadian Academic English Language) or the CAEL CE Assessment score of at least 70, with no subtest below 60.

 - A grade of B or better on Cambridge English: Advanced (CAE).